 If instead you choose Update existing image, the original custom image's definition is updated with a new version.
 Lab Services automatically will use the most recent version the next time a lab is created using the custom image.

 To learn about how to set up shared image gallery by attaching and detaching it to a lab account, see How to attach and detach shared image gallery.

-To bring a Windows custom image to shared image gallery outside of the context of a lab, see Bring custom image to shared image gallery.
+To explore other options for bringing custom images to shared image gallery outside of the context of a lab, see Recommended approaches for creating custom images.

 For more information about shared image galleries in general, see shared image gallery.